An active, energetic breed, the Devon Rex enjoys delighting her parent with playful performances rewarded with loving attention.

-The Devon should never be brushed because his fur is too fragile.
+The Devon should never be brushed because her fur is too fragile.

 An adult Devon Rex is a medium-sized cat, although the head looks large and the chest is broad.
 The males tend to have medium boning, while the females may have lighter boning, so some males are significantly larger than females.

 The soft and curly coat on the Devon Rex is also unusual.
-Many Devons have a lack of fur on some areas, especially those areas where the cat can lick himself.
+Many Devons have a lack of fur on some areas, especially those areas where she can lick herself.
 The coat is fragile and even grooming can cause the fur to break off completely.
 Devons also generally have broken whiskers because the whiskers are also fragile.

 The Devon Rex is an active, energetic breed.
-He is truly a little clown and will delight his owner by giving enchanting playful performances.
+She is truly a little clown and will delight her parent by giving enchanting playful performances.
 For this, of course, the Devon expects to be thanked with pets and loving attention and will return affection with purring.

 The Devon is a jumper, so cat trees and perches should be provided for exercise.
-However, he also loves food so his nutrition must be carefully controlled.
+However, she also loves food so her nutrition must be carefully controlled.

 Devons like a warm place in the sun and should be provided with areas of warmth in the winter.
 They should never be brushed because their fur is so fragile.
 Being rubbed gently with a cloth will keep them nicely groomed.